 Receding gums are another common problem, often characterized by longer teeth and tooth sensitivity.
 They can be caused by poor oral hygiene, tobacco consumption, genetics, and gum disease.
 Several possible treatments are possible.
 The most common solutions are;

-- Deep cleaning consisting of root planing, smoothing, tooth scaling, and potentially pocket depth reduction.
+- Deep cleaning – consists of root planing, smoothing, tooth scaling, and potentially pocket depth reduction.

-- Gum regeneration in which gum tissue regeneration is achieved by folding the gums back.
+- Gum regeneration – achieved by folding the gums back.

-- Soft tissue grafts that use skin taken from the roof of the mouth.
+- Soft tissue grafts – uses skin from the roof of the mouth.

 The Arizona Periodontal Group can also provide innovative pinhole surgical techniques built to reduce recovery times and aid the healing process.